How to Fill out Your Medical School Application - AAMC AMCAS

 Source: AAMC

 Here, you will choose the medical school(s) you are applying to and input the relevant information.
-You will indicate if you are applying to a standard MD, MD-PhD, or another type of program in this section.
-This is also where you can specify if you are applying for the Early Decision Program (EDP).
+In this section, you will indicate if you are applying to a standard MD, MD-PhD, or another type of program.
+You can also specify if you are applying for the Early Decision Program (EDP).

 If you wish to apply to the EDP, please note that you can only apply to one medical school.
 The EDP allows you to secure acceptance before the beginning of October.
 If getting into the EDP program is your goal, this is where you make that clear.

-If you do not get accepted, you will still have time to apply to other schools.
+If you are not accepted, you will still have time to apply to other schools.
 EDP deadlines mandate that your submission and transcripts must be in by the start of August, so remember when considering going down this route.

 Additionally, any previous enrollments in medical school mean you are considered a reapplicant.
 If that is the case, indicate that here too.
-If you fail to do so, you may come under Investigation, which causes delays.
-Remember, you can contact the helpline if you need any AMCAS application help.
+If you fail to do so, you may come under investigation, which causes delays.
+Remember, you can contact the helpline if you need any help with the AMCAS application.

 Section 8: Personal Essay